 Taking your temperature

-When I talk’s about a color’s temperature, they mean whether a color is warm, cold, or neutral.
+When I talk about a color’s temperature, I mean whether a color is warm, cold, or neutral.
 You might call it the undertone.
 It’s true that this has something to do with saturation, but it’s certainly not the only thing!

-Any color can really come in any tone.
+Any color can really come in any tone or temperature.
 It’s difficult to demonstrate digitally, actually!
 And, the same color can appear to have a different temperature depending on what it is next to.
-Like too people sitting in the same office, one of whom is in a sweater and one who is instead sweating, temperature is relative.
+Like two people sitting in the same office, one of whom is in a sweater and one who is sweating in a light shirt, temperature is relative.

 Well… that sucks!
 It extra sucks because with multi-pigment paint (which is basically 100% of mini paints), a color might be hiding pigment that changes how it mixes with other colors.
 So being able to recognize the temperature of your color can make a difference in whether it mixes as you might expect or not!

 I don’t have any real tips for this one besides doing something like comparing your color to the colors on either side of it in the spectrum and seeing if it has a bit of a “lean” toward one.
 For instance, a blue that looks more teal (or green) is probably warm and maybe even harboring a little yellow or green pigment.
 Probably.
 If it looks more purple, it’s cooler.
 Usually.
 Sorry!!
 Some things we learn through trial and error.